 Chapter 1 Contains VT100 specifications and documentation ordering information.
-Chapter 2 Contains basic operator information, including use of the keyboard, use of SET- UP modes for setting terminal characteristics, and simple trouble checking.
+Chapter 2 Contains basic operator information, including use of the keyboard, use of SET-UP modes for setting terminal characteristics, and simple trouble checking.
 Chapter 3 Contains installation procedures and interface information.
 Chapter 4 Contains a technical description of the basic VT100 video terminal.
 This chapter assumes that the reader has the Field Engineering Print Set, MP00633.
-Chapter 5 Contains servicing information for the basic VT100 video terminal.
-Chapter 6 Contains SET-UP information for the various VT100 series options, installation information, a technical description, and service information for the Advanced Video option, the Current Loop option, and the VT105 Graphics Processor.
+Chapter 5 Contains servicing information for the VT100 series video terminals.
+Chapter 6 Contains SET-UP information for the various VT100 series options, installation information, a technical description, and service information for the Advanced Video option, Current Loop option, VT105 Graphics Processor, VT1XX-AC Printer option, and VT125 Graphics Processor.
 Chapter 7 Contains a technical description and interfacing information for the standard terminal port (STP).
 Chapter 8 Contains interfacing information for the graphics connector.
 Appendix A Contains programming information for the VT100 series, including interface timing considerations and descriptions of control functions the VT100 responds to, both in ANSI mode and in DEC VT52-compatible mode.
-Appendix B Contains a Recommended Spares List.
+Also contains copy of VT125 Programming Reference Card, EK-VT125-RC-001.
+Appendix B Contains a recommended spares list (RSL).
 Appendix C Contains a glossary of terms and abbreviations used in this manual.
+Appendix D Contains a description of the ANSI code extension techniques.